Pottu Amman (Tamil militant): LTTE

-Sivashankar joined the militant Liberation Tigers of Tamil Eelam (LTTE) in 1981 along with T. Sivanesan (Soosai).
+Sivashankar joined the Tamil militant group Liberation Tigers of Tamil Eelam (LTTE) in 1981 along with T. Sivanesan (Soosai).
 He took on the nom de guerre "Pottu".
 Seniority in the LTTE resulted in his nom de guerre "Pottu" being suffixed by "Amman" (uncle).
-After being trained he served briefly as LTTE leader V. Prabhakaran's bodyguard.
-He was then sent to Tamil Nadu, India to be in charge of the shore operations in the Vedaranyam area.
-In 1985, whilst he was in charge of the LTTE's camp in Vedaranyam, he was abducted by rival militant group People's Liberation Organisation of Tamil Eelam (PLOTE).
+After being trained he served briefly as the bodyguard of the LTTE leader, V. Prabhakaran.
+He was then sent to Tamil Nadu in India to be in charge of the shore operations in the Vedaranyam area.
+In 1985, whilst he was in charge of the LTTE's camp in Vedaranyam, he was abducted by rival Tamil militant group People's Liberation Organisation of Tamil Eelam (PLOTE).
 Talks mediated by a former TULF MP failed to result in Pottu Amman's release and so the LTTE's Shankar abducted PLOTE member Jotheeswaran (alias Kannan) who was later exchanged for Pottu Amman.

 Pottu Amman returned to Sri Lanka in 1987.
 He was sent to the Eastern Province where he was the LTTE's associate commander for Batticaloa District.
-He clashed often with the ambitious Karuna Amman who wanted to eastern regional commander.
+He often clashed with the ambitious Karuna Amman who wanted to be the eastern regional commander.
 One of the factors leading to Karuna's defection to the Sri Lankan government in 2004 was his rivalry with Pottu Amman.
 Pottu Amman was recalled to Jaffna, and in October 1987, when war had erupted between the LTTE and the Indian Peace Keeping Force (IPKF), he was sent to Tamil Nadu to co-ordinate the flow of supplies from India to Sri Lanka.
 He was briefly jailed in India for smuggling.
 He returned to Jaffna to take part in military operations against the IPKF and was briefly Jaffna commander.
-After being injured in the stomach he moved to the Vanni to recover.
+After being injured in the stomach he moved to the Vanni region to recover.

-After recovering, Pottu Amman was put in charge of the Tiger Organization Security Intelligence Service (TOSIS), the LTTE's intelligence wing, in mid 1988.
-Following the IPKF withdrawal in March 1990 and under Pottu Amman's leadership, TOSIS expanded greatly and became a formidable organisation, copying the tactics of Inter-Services Intelligence, Mossad and Shin Bet.
+After his recovery, Pottu Amman was put in charge of the Tiger Organization Security Intelligence Service (TOSIS), the LTTE's intelligence wing, in mid 1988.
+Following the IPKF's withdrawal in March 1990 and under Pottu Amman's leadership, TOSIS expanded greatly and became a formidable organisation, copying the tactics of Inter-Services Intelligence, Mossad and Shin Bet.
 As chief of TOSIS, Pottu Amman is believed to have masterminded the assassinations of Rajiv Gandhi, Ranasinghe Premadasa, Ranjan Wijeratne, Clancy Fernando and many others.
-He also played a key role in the unmasking of the "conspiracy" against LTTE leader V. Prabhakaran by deputy leader Mahattaya.
+He also played a key role in the unmasking of the "conspiracy" against LTTE leader Prabhakaran by deputy leader Mahattaya.
 Pottu Amman is believed to have tortured Mahattaya and extracted his "confession".
-In 1993 two separate divisions were created in TOSIS - National Intelligence Division and Military Intelligence Service.
+In 1993 two separate divisions were created in TOSIS: National Intelligence Division and Military Intelligence Service.
 Pottu Amman was in charge of the National Intelligence Division as well as being in overall charge of TOSIS.
 He was later in charge of the LTTE's Chiruththaigal (leopard) commando division.
 In 1997 he was appointed military commander of Jaffna peninsula.

 In March 2008 Prabhakaran, Pottu Amman and four other LTTE members were charged with the assassination of Foreign Minister Lakshman Kadirgamar in August 2005.